Wylkon/javascript/README.md

         dragonball = 'z';
     ```

-  This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
   - Declare as variáveis não inicializadas por último.
 Será útil depois quando você precisar declarar o valor dependendo do valor de outra já declarada.
     ```javascript
     // ruim